shivammathur/setup-php/README.md

   <a href="https://github.com/shivammathur/setup-php"><img alt="GitHub Actions status" src="https://github.com/shivammathur/setup-php/workflows/Main%20workflow/badge.svg"></a>
 </p>

-This action sets up a php environment along with composer on multiple platforms for use in github actions.
+This action sets up a php environment along with composer and required PHP extensions on multiple platforms for use in github actions.

 # PHP Version Support
 - 5.6